Extending Partial Representations of Circle Graphs: Algorithm

-Our algorithm proceeds recursively via split decomposition. \begin{packed_enum} \item If $G$ is prime, we have two possible representations (one is reversal of the other) and we test whether one of them is compatible with $\calR'$. \item Otherwise, we find a split and compute the $\sim$ relation. \item We test whether some ordering $\Phi_1,\dots,\Phi_\ell$ of these classes along the circle is compatible with the partial representation $\calR'$.
-This order is partially prescribed by short and long pre-drawn chords. \item If no ordering is compatible, we stop and output ``no''.
-If there is an ordering which is compatible with $\calR'$, we recurse on the graphs $G_1,\dots,G_\ell$ constructed according to the equivalence classes of $\sim$. \end{packed_enum} Now we describe everything in detail.
+\heading{Overview.} Our algorithm proceeds recursively via split decomposition.
+For each encountered graph $G$ with a partial representation $\calR'$ corresponding to the circular word $\tau'$, it proceeds with the following steps: \begin{packed_itemize} \item If $G$ is prime, we have two possible representations (one is reversal of the other) and we test whether one of them extends $\tau'$.
+We return the result. \item Otherwise, we find a non-trivial split and modify it into a maximal split between $A$ and $B$, using Lemma~\ref{lem:maximal_split}.
+Next, we proceed with one of the following steps. \item In Case I, the maximal split between $A$ and $B$ is non-trivial.
+We compute the relation $\sim$.
+We try to determine an ordering $\Phi_1,\dots,\Phi_\ell$ of the equivalence classes of $\sim$ along the circle as in~(\ref{eq:representation}) which is compatible with the partial representation $\calR'$.
+This order is partially prescribed by pre-drawn endpoints of short and long vertices and we recurse on testing whether partial representations of different equivalence classes $\Phi \cup \short(\Phi)$ can be extended.
+If no ordering is compatible, we stop and output ``no''. \item In Case II, the maximal split between $A$ and $B$ is trivial with $A = \{a\}$ and $\short(A) = \emptyset$.
+We try to determine an ordering $C_1,\dots,C_k$ of the connected components of $G \setminus a$ along the circle as in~(\ref{eq:art_representation}) which is compatible with the partial representation $\calR'$.
+This order is partially prescribed by pre-drawn endpoints of chords and we recurse on testing whether partial representations of different components $C$ can be extended.
+If no ordering is compatible, we stop and output ``no''. \end{packed_itemize} For a more detailed overview of the main steps, see Algorithm~\ref{alg:overview}.
+Now we describe everything in detail.

+\heading{Testing Correctness of $\boldsymbol{\calR'}$.} In the beginning, the algorithm tests correctness of the input partial representation.
+If $u,v \in V(G)$ have both occurrences in $\tau'$, we check that these occurrences alternate if and only if $uv \in E(G)$, and if some pair is represented incorrectly, we stop the algorithm and output ``no''.
+If only a single endpoint of $u \in V(G)$ appears in $\tau'$, no checking is done.
+This checking can be done trivially in time $\O(n^2)$.

-\heading{Prime, Degenerate and Trivial Graphs.} A graph is called \emph{prime} if it contains no split.
-If $G$ is a prime graph, then it has at most two different representations $\calR$ and $\hat\calR$~\cite{dalhaus} where one is reversal of the other.
+\heading{Prime Graphs.} A graph is called \emph{prime} if it contains no split.
+If $G$ is a prime graph, then it has at most two different representations $\calR$ and $\hat\calR$~\cite{dalhaus} where one is the reversal of the other.
 We just need to test whether one of them extends $\calR'$.

-A graph is called \emph{degenerate} if it is isomorphic to a complete graph $K_n$ or a star $S_n$.
-If $G$ is degenerate, the partial representation extension problem can be easily solved for it.
-The reason why degenerate graphs are considered as a special case is that they are very easy to deal with, and thus they can be used to speed-up the algorithm.
-Of course, one could ignore them and just apply the split decomposition.
+We can construct one of these representations in quasilinear time~\cite{GPTC13}.